Vyral/brandon-montemayor/_posts/2020-10-28-whats-the-difference-between-pre-qualification-and-pre-approval.md

 If you are serious about buying a home and want to make a move on something quickly, a pre-approval letter is going to help you stand out way more than a pre-qualification letter.

-If you have any questions about pre-qualifications, pre-approvals, or anything else related to real estate, don’t hesitate to reach out via phone or email.
+If you have questions about pre-qualifications, pre-approvals, or anything else related to real estate, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.